JasonShao55/Weather-Forecast-Demo/README.md

 ## How it Works
 The entire application is driven by HTTP requests, making use of HTTP's GET operation.
 From searching cities to displaying weather, everything is conducted over HTTPS protocols.
 Each module, including `PlaceService`, `WeatherService`, and `NuaaWeatherNetwork`, plays a unique role in fetching and displaying data, aided by Retrofit's HTTP libraries.

+## Code Specification:
+This code is a part of a weather application named "Campus Weather"(or "NuaaWeather"), written in Kotlin, and primarily designed for the Android platform.
+The application retrieves weather data from an external API (QWeather's API) using Retrofit library for making network requests, and Google's Gson library for parsing JSON data.

+- The classes `PlaceResponse`, `Place`, `Location`, and `Reference` are data models that correspond to the structure of the data the application receives from the weather API.
+- The class `Sky` maps different weather conditions to corresponding icon and background image resources.
+- `NuaaWeatherNetwork` is an object that encapsulates the network operations, which include making a call to the API and handling the response using Kotlin's coroutine concept for asynchrony.
+- `PlaceService` is an interface that defines the endpoint for searching places with Retrofit.
+- `ServiceCreator` is an object that creates an instance of Retrofit with the base URL of the weather API and a Gson converter factory.
+- `Repository` is an object that provides a method for searching places, which makes use of NuaaWeatherNetwork to retrieve data, and handles any errors that might occur during the process.
+- `NuaaWeatherApplication` is the main application class, where the application's context is stored and can be accessed statically.

 ![1](https://github.com/JasonShao55/Weather-Forecast-Demo/assets/61415289/044ee0f9-f38d-471d-ac9f-73cc595ff15c) ![2](https://github.com/JasonShao55/Weather-Forecast-Demo/assets/61415289/7095c8d7-48df-4cae-adfa-3d9303ae4f54)